Claude vs ChatGPT: Stop choosing. Start routing.

 Claude

 Claude is where I live.
 Most days I'm inside it within two minutes of opening my laptop and don't shut down until 10ish.
-It earns the orchestrator seat for five reasons:
+The current family — Fable 5 at the top, Opus 4.8, Sonnet 5 as the workhorse — earns the orchestrator seat for five reasons:

-• Long context.
+• Long context that thinks.
+A 1M window plus the reasoning to actually use it.
 Deep, messy, unorganized work becomes coherent.

 • The best agent harness I've used.
 Plans, executes, reports back without losing the plot.